File structure:

 Dear Sir/Madam,

 These dictionaries have been chosen by the French Defence Staff for use in French military missions abroad and have already been widely distributed within the armed forces of France, Belgium, Spain and Canada.
-They have been the subject of numerous articles in the specialised press: ("Soldier", "Navy News", "Armées d'Aujourd'hui", "Air Actualité", "Terre Magazine", "Cols Bleus", "Info DGA", "Revista Española de Defensa", "Ejercito", "Defensa", "Revista General de Marina", "Truppenpraxis", "Marine Forum", "Vox", "Rivista Italiana Difesa", "Panorama Difesa", "Il Carabiniere", "Rivista Militare" or "Rivista aeronautica") (see below for Press review).
+They have been the subject of numerous articles in the specialised press: ("Soldier", "Navy News", "Armées d'Aujourd'hui", "Air Actualité", "Terre Magazine", "Cols Bleus", "Info DGA", "Revista Española de Defensa", "Ejercito", "Defensa", "Revista General de Marina", "Truppenpraxis", "Marine Forum", "Vox", "Rivista Italiana Difesa", "Panorama Difesa", "Il Carabiniere", "Rivista Militare" and "Rivista aeronautica") (see below for Press review).

 Yours sincerely,